 Sold in pre-cut lengths, or full box:

-#1 Tip: Apply our Ceramic Refractory Paint (ITC -100) to your wool (and brick).
+#1 Tip: Apply our Ceramic Refractory Paint (ITC -100) to your wool or brick.

 #2 Tip: Use wool rated @ 2600 degrees (no less!) in your Propane Forge.

-Propane atmospheric forges have a theoretical combustion temperature limit under 2600 degrees.
-(Of course, this would go up if someone started cutting the propane with acetylene ...).
+Propane atmospheric forges have a theoretical combustion temperature limit under 2600 degrees (would increase if someone started cutting the propane with acetylene).
 This is important because wool heated above its rating becomes aerosolized, and is not healthy to breathe (think asbestos).

-#3 Tip: 1" wool with Rigidizer is our best-seller, but we also stock 1.5"& 2."
+#3 Tip: 1" Wool+ Rigidizer is our best-seller but we also stock 1.5"& 2."